FIELD JOURNAL.

 Veeam + Securiti AI vs. Rubrik + Bedrock: The AI-Driven Data Resilience Decision Guide

-Introduction: The Collision of DSPM and Backup If you’ve been in the trenches as long as I have, you remember when backup was just “insurance”—a tape sitting in a truck on its way to Iron Mountain.
+If you’ve been in the trenches as long as I have, you remember when backup was just “insurance”—a tape sitting in a truck on its way to Iron Mountain.
 Those days are dead.
-Today, backup is your last line of defense against ransomware, and more importantly, it is…
+Today, backup is your last line of defense against ransomware, and more importantly, it is becoming the primary index for Data Security…

 Beyond the Hyper-scaler: Why AI Inference is Moving to the Edge (and How to Architect It)